 Your employees want health benefits.
 And as a responsible and caring employer, you want your team to enjoy these health benefits as well.
 But given there are so many options – with different insurers offering their own plans – you may very well end up confused when shopping for group health insurance.

-To that, the myths and misconceptions around this policy that you’ll come across will further add to your confusion.
+To that, the myths and misconceptions around this The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More that you’ll come across will further add to your confusion.

 Here are 5 myths of group health insurance for employees that every Small and Medium-sized Business should be aware of:

 In comparison to individual health insurance plans, Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a More is certainly very affordable.
 However, it isn’t “cheap”.
 Even smaller companies with limited employees will have to pay money for it.
 And this “pay” could be significant in proportion to the company’s overall financial condition.
 Remember, SMBs might not always have a huge sum to spare on good health insurance plans.

 So, group health insurance isn’t cheap.
 The key is to do thorough research to find a good plan that fits your needs and budget adequately.